spdx/spdx-spec/chapters/relationships-between-SPDX-elements.md

 ### 11.2.2 Intent

-Here, the intent is to provide the recipient of the SPDX file with more information determined after careful analysis of the relationship between two elements in an SPDX file.
+Here, the intent is to provide the recipient of the SPDX document with more information determined after careful analysis of the relationship between two elements in an SPDX document.

 ### 11.2.3 Examples